-Working using IR-blaster of your phone, the app is compatible with almost all the leading smartphone brands empowered by IR technology.
+Working using IR-blaster of your phone, the app is compatible with almost all the leading smartphone brands empowered by Digital Technology.

 In addition to simplistic operation, Unified TV Remote app comes with an easy price tag and is more economical than most of the TV remote apps.

 No, don’t let the name confuse you.
 It’s not at all like the app only works with a Xiaomi phone to deliver the complete set of benefits.
 Mi Remote app can work with almost any phone with an IR-blaster.

 It’s a multi-purpose remote app and is compatible with several devices including TVs, air conditioners, set-top boxes, DVRs, projectors, and digital cameras.
 Moreover, it lets you control smart TVs that can accept commands over standard Wi-Fi protocols.